MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

 # [Trial](#tab/trial)

-To delete a trial capacity you need to cancel the trial.
+To delete a trial capacity, you need to cancel the trial.
 To cancel a trial, see [End a Fabric trial](../get-started/fabric-trial.md#end-a-fabric-trial).

 # [Fabric Capacity](#tab/fabric-capacity)